-Steps to Become a Business Executive
+How to Become a Business Executive

 Step 1: Earn a Bachelor's Degree

+In order to learn how to become an executive, we need to start with education.
+What education is needed to become a business manager or executive?
 Most business executives possess a bachelor's degree in business administration.
 The curriculum of these 4-year programs provides instruction about basic business operations and management techniques.
 Classes include organizational behavior, economics, financial and managerial accounting, management information systems technology, human resource management, and business communication.
 Some programs allow students to focus their studies in areas like leadership, entrepreneurship, or logistics.

 Complete an internship or other experience.
 Some programs allow students to participate in internships or special first-hand experience opportunities.
 Examples of the latter include visits to large businesses to learn about the particular industry.
 Completing one of these experiences provides students with hands-on learning about what it takes to manage a business.